medialab/gazouilloire/README.md

 npm install -g elasticdump
 ```

-Then you can use directly or use our shipped in script from scripts/elasticdump.sh to run simple exports/imports of your gazouilloire collection indices.
+Then you can use it directly or via our shipped-in script [elasticdump.sh](gazouilloire/scripts/elasticdump.sh) to run simple exports/imports of your gazouilloire collection indices.

 ## Advanced parameters